explosion/spaCy/website/docs/api/top-level.md

 By default, displaCy links to `#` for entities without a `kb_id` set on their span.
 If you wish to link an entity to their URL then consider using the `kb_url_template` option from above.
-For e.g. If the `kb_id` on a span is `Q95` and this is a Wikidata identifier then this option can be set to `https://www.wikidata.org/wiki/{}`.
+For example if the `kb_id` on a span is `Q95` and this is a Wikidata identifier then this option can be set to `https://www.wikidata.org/wiki/{}`.
 Clicking on your entity in the rendered HTML should redirect you to their Wikidata page, in this case `https://www.wikidata.org/wiki/Q95`.